Gen Z reveals 6 true yet overlooked banking trends

 1. Let’s get phygical!*

-Phygical banking is a term used to describe the combination of traditional brick-and-mortar banking with digital banking channels, such as online banking and mobile banking.
+Phygical banking is the combination of traditional brick-and-mortar banking with digital banking channels, such as online banking and mobile banking.

 The goal of phygical banking is to provide customers with the best of both worlds: the convenience of online banking with the personal touch of in-person service.